valeancloud/valeancloud/README.md

 **👋 Hi there, I'm Andrews, a Cloud Computing Engineer.**

-I’m a self-driven cloud engineer building hands-on experience with AWS and DevOps practices.
-I focus on designing secure, scalable, and automated infrastructure while studying for advanced certifications.
-I enjoy experimenting with real-world projects to strengthen my cloud architecture skills.
+I’m a self‑driven cloud engineer who learns best by getting my hands dirty.
+I love spinning up systems in AWS, tearing them down, and rebuilding them just to see how they behave in the real world.
+Most of my work revolves around designing secure, scalable, and automated infrastructure while pushing myself toward more advanced AWS certifications.
+I’m always experimenting with new ideas, breaking things on purpose, and figuring out smarter ways to put them back together.

-🚀 What I Do
+## **🚀 What I Do**

 Currently, I’m practicing cloud engineering through personal projects and labs, with recent work including: